seanandrews/ALMA_dev2023/README.md

 # ALMA_dev2023
-repository for 2023 ALMA Development Study on spectral regridding
+Repository for 2023 ALMA Development Study on spectral regridding.
+Running this code requires that vis_sample (pip install vis_sample) and csalt (clone from https://github.com/seanandrews/csalt) are installed in a Python environment running modular CASA.  (csalt will be undergoing advanced development in summer 2024, with a proper package available in autumn.)

 create_data.py - Generates disk simulations using csalt package.